 We have all heard about the global hospitality giant IHG.

-She is liable for enterprise improvement, increase, operations and performance of all the inn manufacturers and homes in Europe.
+During her stint with IHG, she was liable for enterprise improvement, increase, operations and performance of all the inn manufacturers and homes in Europe.

 Her name has been synonymous with effective women leadership in the hospitality industry.
 She brings in great operational improvements with ease and in style.

 Katie Taylor started out her illustrious profession with Four Seasons in 1989, having finished a regulation degree and MBA.

 She was responsible for making plans and development.

 She became President of international enterprise Operations in 1999 and made President and working Officer in 2007.